 For each trigger, list multiple behaviors that could replace the non-desired behavior.
 In my example, I would avoid eating sugar in the presence of my triggers by engaging in the following replacement behaviors instead:

 Having multiple replacement behaviors for each trigger is important.
 It enables you to select the replacement that is most likely to work in any given circumstance.
-For instance, I may not be able to avoid bringing my kids to a birthday party, but I can eat before going to the party and focus on meeting and connecting with new people.
+For instance, I may not be able to avoid all the Halloween candy, but I can keep the candy out of eye-sight.
+Out of sight out of mind.
+And when I feel myself searching for the bags, I can instead chew a piece of gum or sip on tea.

 There is a psychological power in the replacement behavior.
 Instead of focusing on what you’re not going to do, you can focus on what you are going to do.
 This will give you an immediate sense of control as well as a different set of emotions around willpower — creating pride and empowerment rather than guilt and avoidance.